qfwc258/circuidipity/content/2015-07-15-thinkpad-usb-keyboard-trackpoint.rst

 :slug: thinkpad-usb-keyboard-trackpoint
 :tags: debian, linux

 An external ThinkPad keyboard minus the ThinkPad with the classic TrackPoint + Left/Middle/Right mouse buttons.
-Its attached to my Debian desktop and I want to change the behaviour of a few keys using ``xmodmap`` and ``xbindkeys``.
+Its attached to my Debian desktop and I want to change the behaviour of a few keys.

 Let's go!
 =========